ForkAwesome/Fork-Awesome/README.md

 This project, as the name suggests, is a fork of [Font Awesome](https://fontawesome.com).
 Font Awesome was originally created by [Dave Gandy](https://twitter.com/davegandy) as a community project.
 However, as Font Awesome developed, PRs from the community stopped being accepted (Oct.
 2016) and as of version 5.0 [the build system became private](https://github.com/FortAwesome/Font-Awesome/issues/12199#issuecomment-362919956) (Feb.
 2018).

-With gratitude to Dave Gandy and the Font Awesome team, [Julien](https://github.com/xuv) [Deswaef](@xuv@merveilles.town) forked Font Awesome 4.7 into Fork Awesome 1.0 in [Feb.
-2018](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0), to continue building on the amazing resource in a fully reproduceable way, as a distributed community of contributors.
+With gratitude to Dave Gandy and the Font Awesome team, [Julien](https://github.com/xuv) [Deswaef](https://merveilles.town/@xuv) forked Font Awesome 4.7 into [Fork Awesome 1.0](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0) in February 2018, to continue building on the amazing resource in a truly open source fashion; with the distributed community of contributors and for the community.

 After a period of extended inactivity (i.e. no release since [Feb.
 2019](https://github.com/ForkAwesome/Fork-Awesome/releases)), several Fork Awesome users [got](https://github.com/ForkAwesome/Fork-Awesome/issues/292) [together](https://github.com/ForkAwesome/Fork-Awesome/issues/235) to try and revive the project 🌱 Julien, after initiating and faithfully maintaining the project, was unable to continue, and hadn't found anyone to take over.
 Now we have the necessary access to go forward, catch up with backlogged issues and PR's, update technology and documentation — even reevaluate the project aims as icon fonts gradually [become](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/) [deprecated](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/).
 Come say hi in the [#forkawesome:matrix.org](https://app.element.io/#/room/#forkawesome:matrix.org) matrix room 🙂